dartmouth-cs52-19S/workshop-graphql-workshop/README.md

 }
  ```

 Take a look at this little query.
-The keyword `query` is called the *root operation* or *root field*, and means that we want to read some data.
+The keyword `query` is the intended operation, and means that we want to read some data.
+The keyword `viewer` acts as the root of our query (think of the root of a graph).
 Everything that follows (`viewer` and `login`) are called the *payload* of our query, and specify the exact fields of data we expect.
 Notice that the payload appears to be shaped like the keys of a JSON object!

 Try it out by pressing :arrow_forward:.
 On the right side of the explorer, you should see a data object that looks sort of like the query, but filled in with some additional data (your username).
 Cool!